 However, multiple languages on a page could dilute the user experience.
 In the first case above, the reader might understand the main content but have trouble navigating to other pages.
 In the second case, user-generated content in different languages could result in discussions losing context, and a confused or even frustrated reader.

-But, it’s not always as simple as just translating the metadata word for word.
-Although that is a very simple process with Weglot.
-There’s not actually anything different you’ll need to do, after you’ve added Weglot to your site, it automatically detects your metadata and gives you a first layer of machine translation that you can then manually edit.
+But it’s not always as simple as just translating the metadata word for word – although that is a very simple process with Weglot.
+After you’ve added Weglot to your site, it automatically detects your metadata and gives you a first layer of machine translation that you can then manually edit.

 What might be a keyword within the original language of your site, won’t necessarily be the same for your translated site.
 This means you’ll need to conduct new keyword research into your new target markets.

 This can easily be carried out either through Ahrefs or Ubersuggest.
 It’s just a case of using their keyword explorers and entering a translated keyword, selecting the country you want to target and review the results to give you a better idea of what your potential customers might search.

 One of the relatively easy things you can do for your multilingual SEO (and SEO in general) is to make your website fast.
 Since July 2018, the time your website takes to load has become a key ranking factor for search engines.
 That means every little effort you put into making your website load faster is going to directly influence the amount of traffic your website gets, particularly if some of your pages are slow (3+ seconds).